shahmeerathar/LotsOfACORNs/README.md

 # LotsOfACORNs
-An extension for UofT's ACORN student hub that makes you rich
+An extension for UofT's ACORN student hub that makes you rich.